Mask Off: High School Social Skills Group

-The social skills groups emphasize cooperative behaviors, social communication, and social problem solving.
-These groups are a great tool for children with Attention-Deficit/Hyperactivity Disorder (ADHD), Social Anxiety, or Autism Spectrum Disorder (ASD).
+This group will emphasize cooperative behaviors, social communication, and social problem solving.
+The group is a great tool for children with Attention-Deficit/Hyperactivity Disorder (ADHD), Social Anxiety, or Autism Spectrum Disorder (ASD).

-I offer groups for school-aged children (ages 5-11), adolescents (ages 12-14), and high schoolers (ages 15-17).
-The open groups meet once a week for one hour.
-Please contact me if you feel your child or teen may be a good fit for a social skills group or if you have any questions.
+"Mask Off" is an open group that meets once a week for one hour.
+Please contact me if you feel your teen may be a good fit for a social skills group or if you have any questions.

 Topics include, but are not limited to: